team-coder/team-coder.com/_posts/2015-09-09-the-team-coder.md

 We are always working with some kind of a team even if we don’t realize it.
 The future versions of yourself are team mates like every other team mate and making their lives easier is a great investment.

 ## Learn more about team coding!
 In this blog I will write about my experiences as a software developer in different teams.
 Many ideas are inspired by discussions, books and blogs and applied and tested in real life.
 This blog will be like a diary of the most valuable things I have learned.
 You will find both technical articles and articles about the soft skills a team coder needs.
-I have many subjects in mind about which I want to write so be excited :) I also hope that I will kick off some interesting discussions in the comments sections of my posts so I can also learn from you!
+I have many subjects in mind about which I want to write so be excited :) I also hope that I will kick off some interesting discussions with my blog posts so I can also learn from you!

 Your feedback is always highly appreciated!